Figma, Adobe Illustrator

 Styleboard

 Blue is the color of New York.
 Blue excelsior and blue flag.
 I chose these blues because New York is sometimes a beautiful place with not the most beautiful weather.
-Though, the state is still pleasing to be in the fall, though even the colors are slightly dull, the design is vibrant to offset and characterize New York as a state of pride and joy.

 FINAL SOLUTION